New guidelines around clinicians’ clothing aim to maximize infection prevention

 - Shoes.
 Herbert says there is no evidence that shoes pose an infection risk to patients.
 Most policies involve shoes being professional and clean, with no open toes in clinical areas.
 In addition, some perioperative areas still dedicate shoes to the operating room, and some employees choose to have separate clinical shoes.

-HealthTrust regularly consults official infection prevention recommendations to ensure member facilities have what they need on contract, says Tara Coleman, MBA, BSN, RN, Director of Nursing Services, Clinical Operations at HealthTrust.
+HealthTrust regularly consults official infection prevention recommendations to ensure member facilities have what they need on contract, says Tara Coleman, MBA, BSN, RN, former Director of Nursing Services, Clinical Operations at HealthTrust.

 Coleman says they keep track of new recommendations that are released from organizations like The Joint Commission, the Food and Drug Administration (FDA), the Association for the Advancement of Medical Instrumentation (AAMI), the Association for Professionals in Infection Control and Epidemiology (APIC), the USP 800 and the Occupational Health and Safety Administration (OSHA).